pfrazee/pauls-electron-rpc/README.md

 Todos:

  - [ ] Make sure buffers are sent in a useful form.
 (I'm not sure what the buffer behaviors should be inside webpages, yet.)
- - [ ] Monitor renderer/webview lifetime to automatically release memory, if needed.
-(Currently not needed, but it will be once event-emitter APIs are supported.)

 ## Example usage